genome/refimp-lims/README.md

-# RefImp Scripts
+# RefImp LIMS

-Random scripts for the RefImp group!
+RefImp Scripts and Code that are Dependent on MGI LIMS Code and DB